 If this sounds like Enid Blyton on mushrooms, it is.
 It really is.

-On second thoughts, read it for one of the most contemporary, anthropologically-accurate confessions of Vicious White Man On Holiday In Kuta.
+On second thoughts, read it for one of the most contemporary, anthropologically-accurate confessions of A Vicious Australian Bogan on Holiday in Kuta.

 The History Bookshelf at Ganesha Books

 A Short History of Bali: Indonesia's Hindu Realm

 Covering Bali from the Bronze Age to the early noughties, A Short History of Bali describes in readable detail the ethnic dynamics of the island and its place in modern Indonesia.

 Included is an analysis of the arrival of Indian culture, early European contact, and the complex legacies of the fated Dutch empire.
 Also explored is the island's current economic progress and the environmental problems generated by population growth and the island's massive tourist development.

 With an appendix containing the most thorough bibliography on Bali and Indonesia that you'll lay your hands on.

 A Brief History of Bali: Piracy, Slavery, Opium and Guns